hdclark/Ygor/README.md

 ## Rough Historical Timeline

 - May/June 2012
-  - The routines from some of the common convenience headers were collected into (this) project folder.
+  - Routines from some ad-hoc common 'convenience' headers were amalgamated into this project.
 The conversion to a set of linkable and/or header-only sources was started.

 - Sept 2012
   - Some routines have gradually been modified or added as needed.
 The inclusion